 We all learn pronoun-use behaviors at an early age.
 The associations we learn between pronouns and aesthetic characteristics are deeply ingrained in our psyches and are largely automatic.
 Our learned language habits and uses are designed to last us a lifetime so they are difficult to break.
 But sometimes we need to break our long-held language uses in order to grow in support of one another, as humanity evolves.
 This can be difficult because it requires slowing down our cognitive and speech patterns in order to dismantle, or unlearn, associations we have formed.
 Pronouns are names, and they are part of our naming tradition.
 Each of us wants to be addressed by the name s/he prefers and the attached pronouns s/he prefer, unless we do not have a preference.
 Pronouns, however, differ from names in that (1) there are such a limited number of them in use thus far and (2) we are taught to associate an array of certain features with, in most cases, one of two classifications of pronouns (she/her or he/him).
 Unlearning pronoun use is far more difficult than learning pronoun use, and this is the reason why it is challenging for us, culturally, to step outside of the traditional binaristic uses of gender-based pronouns.
 What defines or constitutes “gender” is debatable and theoretical, in some cases ineffable and in some respects extremely tangible, and pronoun use is a byproduct of this.

-Madwomen in the Attic is an organization that aims to offer support specifically to those who identify as women.
-As an organization, we honor each woman’s right to exercise freedom of choice, and this includes gender identity and pronoun choice.
+Madwomen in the Attic is an organization that aims to offer support specifically to those who identify as women or as queer (non-binary).
+As an organization, we honor each woman’s or queer person’s right to exercise freedom of choice, and this includes gender identity and pronoun choice.
 Some of our members were born into physical bodies that are biologically at odds with their cognitive and gender identities.
 MITA welcomes warmly transgender women who want to be members of our organization.
 As part of our effort to promote inclusion and mental health literacy, we are concurrently interested in serving as sisters, supporters, and allies to all of our members, and one way of doing this is by dedicating ourselves to the development of identity/pronoun literacy.

 In an effort to honor the identities and chosen pronouns of our members, we will offer pronoun name-tags to our members at monthly meetings.
 This will be available to us at any time, to help us slow down when we speak to one another, to provide us with a visual linguistic cue, and to remind us of the preferred pronouns of each individual whenever we feel it is beneficial.